kmax12/kmax12.github.io/content/projects.md

 {{< /project  >}}

 {{< project "Featuretools" "GitHub" "https://github.com/alteryx/featuretools">}}
-An open source framework I created to perform automated feature engineering.
+Feature engineering is a time-consuming and error-prone process required to build a machine learning model.
+With the wrong features a ML model won't work.
+Featuretools is an open source project I started to perform automated feature engineering.
 Over 8 million downloads to date and 6,000+ stars on GitHub.
 Now developed and maintained by Alteryx.
 {{< /project  >}}

 {{< project "Past Projects" "Archive" "https://web.archive.org/web/20181018003655/http://www.jmaxkanter.com/projects">}}